Silicon Beach Bomo - Orientation Guide | The Triangle

 The Triangle itself gets its name from the triangular open space accessed from the town Square via the top of the Orchard Walk pedestrian precinct, where the road cuts around.
 This was formerly a bus-park terminus for westbound routes. where the yellow buses parked overnight.
 There is now a pedestrianised space in front of the Library and some neighbouring cafes, notably Flirt Café Bar, which hosts literary events and has a sundeck extension on the pedestrianised area.
 This has stone-step style benches across the uphill side for office workers etc to eat their lunches on.
 There is a small green above the step benches.

 Looking uphill, across the stone-step style benches towards the junction with Commercial Rd.
-The main problem with this space as far as peace and quiet goes is that motorbikes are for some reason allowed to use it, roaring through the pedestrian area.
+The main problem with this space as far as peace and quiet goes is that motorbikes are for some reason allowed to use it as a shortcut, roaring through the pedestrian area.
 Despite the ground sloping, occasional French etc markets, similar to those held in the Square, are held here, especially around Xmas.

 On the NE side, Avenue Rd curves up from the Square between the Gardens on the NE side, and on the SW side the other entrance to the Arcade /M&S, passing a multistorey car park opposite the Library.
 The new Central Library [2002-] is the most important building in this hub, with café side entrance by the front doors and two floors of library facilities above, including a computer suite and a large and a small meeting room.
 The rest of the ground floor of the library building facing the triangle is a row of shops by the bus stop.